 Arriving at Jakarta Airport

 If you come to Jakarta from outside Indonesia, you will arrive in Terminal 2 or 3 of Soekarno Hatta Airport (The airport’s IATA code, CGK, originates from Cengkareng, a district northwest of the city, and it is often called Cengkareng Airport by Indonesians, although the airport is administratively located within Tangerang).
-As most tourists use Air Asia to fly within Indonesia, there is a good chance that you will arrive in Terminal 3 (this terminal is for Air Asia Indonesia domestic flight).
-If you take an Indonesian airlines like Sriwijaya Air, Lion Air, Merpati, Express Air, or the national airline, Garuda Indonesia, you will arrive in Terminal 1 or Terminal 2.
+As many tourists use Air Asia to fly within Indonesia, there is a good chance that you will arrive in the new Terminal 3 (this is the terminal for Air Asia Indonesia domestic flights).
+The same is true if you fly with Garuda Indonesia, the national airline, which operates domestic and international flights out of Terminal 3.
+If you take an Indonesian airlines like Sriwijaya Air, Lion Air, or Xpress Air you will arrive in Terminal 1 or Terminal 2.

-Although Jakarta is upgrading it’s airport, this won’t be completed for a number of years.
-This means that not only is it big, but it is also very crowded.
+Jakarta Airport is very big, and it got a shiny new Terminal 3 in 2016, but it is nevertheless very crowded.
 After passing through immigration and collecting all of your luggage, you will exit the terminal.
 Chances are people touts will notice that you are a tourist because of your bags.

 Getting from Jakarta Airport to the City

 There are a lot of different ways that you can get from the airport to Jakarta.
 The easiest and most convenient is arranging a Jakarta car rental (which I can help arrange).
 There’s a full list of other transport options below.